DamienBallenghien/Negative/README.md

 ### Arrays

 As for strings, `isNotEmpty` exists.
-But also :
+But also:

 ```swift
     mutating func move(elementAt from: Int, to: Int) { } // Which moves an element from a position to another